The Story of Ray Markman – Part 2

 I’m keeping a close eye on Loop’s reaction.
 He doesn’t respond immediately and his face slowly swells purple.
 If they start swinging, I sure hope they take it outside.

 Then Lonagan blurts out, “Ever hear of a little thing called a hedge?
 That’s how the smart guys do it.
-A paying job’s like a ‘covered call.’
-It counters da capital risk he takes on all dem companies he starts.
+A paying job’s nothin’ but a ‘covered call.’
+It counters da capital risk on all dem companies he starts.
 That’s a real smart setup if you got the energy to pull it off.”
 He raises his voice.
 “But then, you never been in the trading world riskin’ real money.
 You hang out at that college and teach bullshit like ‘random walk theory.’
 You don’t know nothin’ about business, you lousy Kraut.”

 Harbinger rises from his chair.
 Stands erect like a soldier.
 Dignified—all six foot five of him in his impeccable gray handmade suit.
 “I cannot accept such personal abuse—zis slur on my nationality—and ziss from an inarticulate, uneducated, and ignorant man.
 I demand an immediate apology.”